Baldie-dev/JanusLM/README.md

 # JanusLM
-Reasoning Classification Dual-Head Transformer with LoRA-Based Fine-Tuning for a Web Security false-positive evaluations.
+Reasoning Classification Dual-Head Transformer with LoRA-Based Fine-Tuning and Reinforcement Training via self-reflection for a Web Security false-positive evaluations.

+## Goal

+The primary goal is to explore the possibility of using a very small (<10B), hyper-focused model that implements multiple new techniques to deliver similar performance comparable to the largest general models.
+The second goal focuses on generating synthetic, high-quality training data and evaluating various approaches to training, fine-tuning, base model selection, and classification methods.

 ## Description